Become a Victim Rights Advocate — Join Us Today

 If I do not restrict my donation, how will NCVLI use it?

 NCVLI uses unrestricted donations to fund critical activities such as amicus curiae support, outreach, and education as well as capacity building to ensure we will be around for victims in the future.
 We can only fund these activities through unrestricted donations from supporters.

 Can I restrict my donation to fund a specific project?

 Where can I mail a check?

 Checks can be made out to NCVLI and mailed to: 1130 SW Morrison Street, Suite 240, Portland, OR 97205

 Volunteer with NCVLI

 Thank you for your interest in volunteering with the National Crime Victim Law Institute.
+At this time we are actvely seeking volunteers for our 2023 Voices for Justice event happening in February of 2024, see below for details and application information.
 Attorney volunteers can reach out to firstname.lastname@example.org or visit www.navra.org for more information on legal volunteer opportunities.
-Unfortunately, we do not have any available volunteer opportunities for non-attorneys at this time.
-For those who live in the Portland, Oregon area, we will likely be reaching out for help with Voices for Justice and our 2024 National Crime Victim Conference.
-Please email email@example.com if you are interested in being placed on a list of possible event volunteers.
+If you are looking for alternative volunteer opportunities for non-attorneys, please email email@example.com if you are interested in being placed on a list of possible event volunteers.

 What do Volunteers do?